The Great Orangutan and Pygmy Elephant Project

 Help to restore Borneo’s rainforest and provide a safe home for wild orangutans and pygmy elephants.

-Based in the Lower Kinabatangan Floodplain in Sabah, The Great Orangutan and Pygmy Elephant Project completely encompasses the awe-inspiring diversity of Borneo’s rainforest landscape.
-The project is situated within the WWF’s protected ‘Corridor of Life’, a region of enormous importance in balancing land-development and the needs of its indigenous communities and wildlife, and as a volunteer, you will become immersed into the natural wonder of this unique habitat as you aid its reforestation.
+Based in the Lower Kinabatangan Floodplain in Sabah, The Great Orangutan and Pygmy Elephant Project completely encompasses the awe-inspiring diversity of Borneo's rainforest landscape.
+The project is situated within the WWF's protected 'Corridor of Life', a region of enormous importance in balancing land development and the needs of its indigenous communities and wildlife.
+On this project, you will become immersed in the natural wonder of this unique habitat as you aid its reforestation.

-During your time on the project, you will stay in the small village of Sukau as you live amongst the charming and hospitable ‘Orang Sungai’ (‘People of the River’).
-A rural, indigenous community of just 1000 or so, the Orang Sungai are always keen to share their way of life with guests, and in return you will help to educate the locals on the importance of conservation, assisting them in implementing more sustainable ways of living which are mutually beneficial to both the people and the animals in the area.
+Staying in the small village of Sukau, you'll live among the charming and hospitable 'Orang Sungai' ('People of the River').
+A rural, indigenous community of just 1000 or so, the Orang Sungai are always keen to share their way of life with guests.
+While here, you will help educate the locals on the importance of conservation, assisting them in implementing more sustainable ways of living that benefit both the people and the animals in the area.

-The main focus of the project is to work towards the reforestation of the ‘Corridor of Life’ as, without a safe passage to move through, the survival of species such as orangutans, pygmy elephants, gibbons and proboscis monkeys would be hindered.
-These reforestation efforts have proven to be successful, with visibility of both orangutans and pygmy elephants improving over time, but more must be done to ensure that Borneo’s wild animals can thrive in their endemic home.
+The project's primary focus is to work towards reforestation of the 'Corridor of Life', helping the survival of species such as orangutans, pygmy elephants, gibbons, and proboscis monkeys.
+These reforestation efforts have proven successful, with the visibility of orangutans and pygmy elephants enhancing over the years.
+Still, the battle is ever present to ensure that Borneo's wild animals can thrive in their endemic home.

 Speak To A Travel Expert